Best Internet Plans and Discounts for Students

-AT&T recently announced a $10 million commitment to support education in underserved communities.1 The company has partnered with the non-profit Connected Nation and pledged to provide Wi-Fi hotspots and free internet service to struggling students.
-Additionally, the company is offering free and discounted lines to schools based and teachers based on participating students.1
+AT&T announced in 2020 a $10 million commitment to support education in underserved communities.1 The company partnered with the nonprofit Connected Nation and pledged to provide Wi-Fi hotspots and free internet service to struggling students.

 Do any other internet providers offer student discounts?

-Although not every ISP has advertised student discounts, you can always call a sales representative to see if they have any offers that you qualify for.
+Although not every ISP has advertised student discounts, you can always call a sales representative to see if they have any discounts for qualified students.
 It never hurts to ask.
 Even if the ISP doesn’t have student-specific discounts, you might find another discount that will work for your situation.

 Are there any free internet options for students?

-The only thing better than cheap internet is free internet.
-Although most college towns have a local coffee shop or two that’s constantly packed with students doing homework over the free Wi-Fi, there’s more than one way to get online free of charge (though you’ll probably have to provide your own coffee).
+Although most college towns have a local coffee shop or two providing free Wi-Fi, there’s more than one way to get online free of charge.

 Certain government programs, such as the Lifeline program, can help low-income families cover their internet bills.
 While the program doesn’t offer free internet itself, when combined with other offers from ISPs, it can cover some or all of the cost of your monthly internet bill.
 Read our guide to government programs for internet assistance to find out more.